Akhilian/papa-noel/README.md

 This directory contains your Vuex store files.
 Creating a file in this directory automatically activates Vuex.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).

+### Docker

+To start a local database

+    docker run --name some-postgres -p 5432:5432 -e POSTGRES_PASSWORD=mysecretpassword -e POSTGRES_DB=papanoel -d postgres

+#### To connect directly to the database

+To run psql command, `su` is required

+    su postgres

+From within the container, connect to the docker database using :

+    psql -d papanoel -U postgres